reportportal/docs/src/md/src/LogDataInReportPortal/SoapUI.md

      </repository>
 ```

-And dependency (please check latest available version under specified artifactory and use it instead provided):
+Then add the dependency XML (please check latest available version under specified artifactory and use it instead provided):

 ```xml
 <dependency>